nginxinc/nginx-gateway-fabric/examples/http-response-header-filter/README.md

 # Example

 In this example we will deploy NGINX Gateway Fabric and configure traffic routing for a simple echo server.
-We will use HTTPRoute resources to route traffic to the echo server, using the `RequestHeaderModifier` filter to modify the response headers.
+We will use HTTPRoute resources to route traffic to the echo server, using the `ResponseHeaderModifier` filter to modify the response headers.

 ## Running the Example